 Figure 20 shows the 2021 Budget in terms of an average residential customer bill.
-Electric bills are forecast to decrease by \$3.79 per month in 2021 or 2.3 percent from their 2020 level.
+Electric bills are forecast to decrease by \$3.78 per month in 2021 or 2.3 percent from their 2020 level.
 The electric bill is made up of several components, including Delivery Charges, Power Supply Charges, and the Distributed Energy Resources (DER) Charge.
-For the average residential customer, the Delivery Charge will increase by \$1.69 per month, while the Power Supply Charge will decline by \$2.80 and the DER Charge will decrease by \$0.41.
-Reconciliations for sales, storms, and other items will decline by \$2.27.
+For the average residential customer, the Delivery Charge will increase by \$1.71 per month, while the Power Supply Charge will decline by \$2.80 and the DER Charge will decrease by \$0.41.
+Reconciliations for sales, storms, and other items will decline by \$2.28.

-Average Residential Customer Electric Bill to Slightly Decline from 2020 to 2021
+FIGURE 20 Average Residential Customer Electric Bill to Slightly Decline from 2020 to 2021

-\$167.62 Delivery Charge \$1.69 Power Supply Charge (\$2.80) Distributed Energy 2020 Average Residential Electric Bill The cost to deliver reliable electricity to homes and The cost to Resources (DER) ( \$0.41) Other Adjustments (\$2.27) businesses. purchase and generate The cost to fund rebates for \$163.83 electricity for customers. - energy efficient appliances, smart thermostats, storage, and other Utility 2.0 programs.
-Billing adjustments to ensure LIPA's bills reflect actual sales and costs, including storm recovery, debt payments, and taxes.
-2021 Average Residential Electric Bill
+\$167.62 2020 Average Residential \$1.71 The cost to deliver Power Supply Charge (\$2.80) Distributed Energy Resources (DER) (\$0.41) Other Adjustments Electric Bill reliable electricity to homes and businesses.
+The cost to purchase and generate electricity for customers.
+The cost to fund rebates for energy efficient appliances, smart thermostats, storage, and other Utility 2.0 programs.
+Billing adjustments to ensure LIPA's bills reflect actual sales and costs, including storm recovery, debt payments, and taxes. \$163.84 2021 Average Residential Electric Bill